Out Here on My Own

-"Out Here on My Own" is a ballad from the 1980 musical film Fame, performed by Irene Cara.
+"Out Here on My Own" is a ballad from the 1980 musical film Fame, performed by Irene Cara (vocals) and Frank Owens (piano).
 It was written by sibling songwriting duo Lesley Gore (lyricist) and Michael Gore (composer).
 The recording was produced by Michael Gore.
-Cara performed the song at the 1981 Academy Awards, where it was nominated for Best Original Song.
+Cara sang the song at the 1981 Academy Awards, where it was nominated for Best Original Song.
 The song was released on the Fame soundtrack, which also contains an instrumental version of the track.

 Critical reception

 In its original review of the song in August 1980, Billboard described Cara's performance as "a sensitive vocal reading with only acoustical keyboard supporting her graceful voice", and noted it was certain to impact "pop and adult contemporary play".
 A writer in the Ottawa Citizen described the song as "showstopping".
 Upon the re-release of the soundtrack in 2003, Chuck Taylor of Billboard wrote that the song "remains as simplistic and memorable a statement of isolation as has ever been written".
 Dance Magazine wrote, "The lyrics to “Fame”, “Out Here on My Own" and “I Sing the Body Electric” became anthems for young performers following their passions".
 Comparing the 1980 film and 2009 remake, Today.com wrote that Naturi Naughton's version is a "gigantic and booming...anthem for careerist kids determined to bulldoze their way into a multi-platform revenue stream deal with ICM", while in the original film, "Cara sings the song, gets told how good she is, then dismisses the entire thing by calling it 'sentimental s---'".

 In a review of the 2009 film, The Independent Critic wrote "The music in Tancharoen's "Fame" certainly has its moment, most notably Naughton's outstanding version of the original film's "Out Here on My Own," the only left over with the exception of a closing credit Naughton version of "Fame".
 FilmSchoolRejects wrote "only one scene transcends the façade and evokes genuine feeling: Naughton’s terrific rendition of “Out Here on My Own,” which gets closer to evoking the emotions swelling in an artist struggling to find her place in the world than a thousand heavily choreographed hip-hop dance numbers ever could".
 The AV Club deemed it a "heartbreaking cover" while FilmScoreClickTrack described the song as a "gorgeous ballad".